 Speech Therapy Games for Inferencing

-Guess Who - Ages 6+ (2 players); provide a list of various questions to select from (if prompts are needed) or practice generating questions independently
+Guess Who - Ages 6+ (2 players); if needed, you can provide a list of various questions to select from (e.g., "Do you wear glasses?") or practice generating questions independently

 Speech Therapy Games for Categorical Concepts (comparing & contrasting)

-Pickles to Penguins - Ages 8+ (2 or more players); semantic mapping or “word linking” card game.
+Pickles to Penguins - Ages 8+ (2 or more players); this is a semantic mapping or “word linking” card game.
 Find similarities between the items found on each card and get rid of all of your cards to win.
-Can also be modified as a compare and contrast activity or for sorting items into categories.
+It can also be modified as a compare and contrast activity or for sorting items into categories.

 5 Second Rule - Ages 10+ (3 or more players); you have 5 seconds to name 3 things that “go” with the topic.
-I usually use this game to work on naming skills/generating categorically-related lists; simplify and use your own timer (10/20/30 seconds).
-5 Second Rule Jr. also available (6+)
+I usually use this game to work on naming skills/generating categorically-related lists; you can also simplify and use your own timer (10/20/30 seconds).
+5 Second Rule Jr. is also available (6+)

-Speech Therapy Games for Pragmatic Language (Social Skills)
+Speech Therapy Games for Pragmatic Language (Social Communication)

 Sorry - Ages 6+ (2-4 players) a lot of unexpected outcomes can come from this game, so I like to use it when targeting flexible thinking and sportsmanlike behaviors and comments.
-A classic and quick to learn!
+It's a classic and quick to learn!

 Rory’s Story Cubes - a totally versatile game that I recommend for home as much (if not more) than for therapy.
 Target sequencing, attending, developing narratives, expanding sentence structure, using transition words, and more!